laurentkempe/blog/source/_drafts/write-logseq-plugins-in-webassembly-using-dotnet-and-csharp.md

 logseq.ready(main).catch(console.error)
 ```

-The `Greeting` C# method is calling the "Guest" C# method which is delegating to the JavaScript `guest` method.
+The `Greeting` C# method calls the "Guest" C# method which is delegating to the JavaScript `guest` method.

 ```csharp Program.cs
 public partial class MyClass